Unraveling Secrets: Mia’s Emotional Journey

 She was the valedictorian of her high school class.
 She earned “Honors at Entry” for college and graduated with high honors in three years.
 She never told me any of this.
 It was all discovered in a long-forgotten box behind another box, on a shelf, totally in plain sight.

 In another box, I found a sample of her writing.
-She was in her first two quarters of college when she wrote this.
+She was in her first two college quarters when she wrote this.
 She would not like me sharing it, but I will take it down if she complains.
 I would take that now.

 Three Slants on Spring